UkuleleTuesday/datasets/README.md

    ```

 ### Building the Dataset
-The data is sourced from a Google Drive folder.
+The data is sourced from Google Drive folders (we store our song sheets on Google Drive/Google Docs, and metadata about songs is pushed as Google Drive properties).
 To build the dataset, you need to have credentials configured to access the Google Drive API.
 Then, run the following command:

 ```bash
 export GDRIVE_SONG_SHEETS_FOLDER_IDS="<your_folder_ids_here>"